 In his footsteps follows Archimedes, a Greek inventor from the Greek colony Syracuse in southern Italy.
 He is best known for his work on lever action and bouyancy.
 While it's not entirely clear what kind of devices he actually invented and how well they worked, but he had a massive reputation as an inventor even during his lifetime.

-Imhotep was a genius who loved in Egypt 2600 BC and is credited with pretty much creating the sciences of engineering, medicine, and architecture.
-His service to the Pharaos was so remarkable, that he was the only commoner ever to be elevated to a god after his death.
+Imhotep was a genius who lived in Egypt 2600 BC, credited with strongly contributing to the founding of the sciences of engineering, medicine, and architecture.
+His service to the Pharaohs was so remarkable that he became the only commoner ever to be elevated to godly status after his death.

 Half-Life is full of these.
 The first game has them as allies who will open security doors for you (portrayed with three or four generic character models) while the sequels all have specific characters, most notably Dr. Kleiner who fits the archetype to a tee.
 Dr. Vance appears to be the team leader, though he comes of more like a Cool Old Black Guy.
 Dr. Freeman appears to be more of a lab technician, but he is a theoretical physicist working on teleportation as well.